Shared ownership arrears policy

 If you fall behind with payments to CKH for your rent and/or service charges, we will start a process to start recovery of the amount owed.
 That process could end with the organisation taking possession of your home if you persistently fail to pay your rent and/or service charge.
 This will always be a last resort.

-All shared owners have a named Income Adviser who can support you with advice if you are struggling to make payments.
+All shared owners can contact the Income Management team who can support you with advice if you are struggling to make payments.
 We encourage you to contact us as soon as possible if your financial situation changes and you are finding it hard to pay.
 We can help you to find additional support and put in payment plans to help you keep your home.
 It is your responsibility to contact your mortgage lender if you are struggling with your mortgage payments.
-Please call us on 01733 385000 option 3 if you need to speak to us about your account.
+Please call us on 01733 385000 if you need to speak to us about your account.

 You are required to pay a minimum of one months rent when you complete on your home purchase.
 You are also encouraged to set up a Direct Debit to make future payments.
 We will issue you with an annual rent letter to inform you of any changes to your rent and service charge.